mickaelandrieu/docs-1/doc/developer-documentation/components/renderer.md

 * The ``Twig`` Adapter

 When BackBee tries to render content, it looks for a template and then it looks for the file extension.
-If the extension file is part of the manageable extensions and if an Adapter is found for this extension, the Adapter is called to render the template with the assigned variables.
+If the extension file is part of manageable extensions and if an Adapter is found for this extension, the Adapter is called to render the template with the assigned variables.

 To implement your own adapter, for [Smarty](http://www.smarty.net/) you need to implement the ``BackBee\Renderer\RendererAdapterInterface`` interface.